HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/input_files.rst

     └── README.md

-Master file
+Master File
 -----------

-File containing information about each individual building (one row per building).
-Information about the whole district is extractred from this file by means of aggregation.
-The file can contain information about multiple district.
-In a simulation, only the information about buildings for the specified district will be extracted.
-Each building has a unique identification number (column 0: EGID) and belongs to a municipality identified by a number (column 4: GGDENR).
-Custom district can also be analysed by specifying (via EGID) which buildings belong to the districts.
-For Switzerland, data in columns 0 to 15 is extracted from the Federal Register of Buildings and Dwellings (RBD) (Federal Statistical Office, 2025).
-The naming convention of these columns has been adopted accordingly.
+This file contains information about each individual building, with one row per building.
+District-level information is derived from this file through aggregation.
+The file may include data for multiple districts; during a simulation, only the buildings belonging to the specified district are selected.

+Each building is identified by a unique identification number (column 0: ``EGID``) and assigned to a municipality represented by a numerical code (column 4: ``GGDENR``).
+Custom districts can also be analyzed by specifying the buildings included in the district via their ``EGID`` values.

+For Switzerland, data in columns 0 to 15 is sourced from the *Federal Register of Buildings and Dwellings (RBD)* (Federal Statistical Office, 2025), and the corresponding column naming conventions have been adopted accordingly.

 .. csv-table::
 	      :file: input_files_csv/master_file_info.csv